 Middle-priced (US$120 – US$220)

-- The Standard – East Village – This 4-star hotel has bright and cozy rooms and it’s located right in the heart of the neighborhood!
+- The Standard – East Village – This 4-star hotel has bright and cozy rooms, all with floor-to-ceiling windows, and it’s located right in the heart of the neighborhood!
 Make sure to book a room here if you want to enjoy a pleasant and comfortable stay in New York for some pretty good rates.

 Budget (up to US$120)

-Chelsea and Greenwich Village (which includes the well-known Meatpacking neighborhood and West Village as well) are two great, laid-back places to stay in New York in case you already had enough time to explore Midtown!
+Chelsea and Greenwich Village (which includes the well-known Meatpacking neighborhood and West Village as well) are two great, laid-back places to stay in New York in case you already had enough time to explore Midtown and you want to live in the real city!

 Luxury (US$210 and up)